23 Sep 2024

 Teacher retention crisis: A case study in employee engagement

-I recently came across an article with above title.
-It discusses the government’s latest efforts to attract more people to teaching through new incentives.
-However, the focus on ‘lie-ins’ in the headline feels frustrating and misguided.
+I recently read an article with above headline which highlights government’s latest attempts to attract more people to teaching through new incentives.
+But the focus on ‘lie-ins’ in the headline feels frustrating and misguided.

-It trivialises the very real challenges that teachers face.
-When discussions about teachers’ workloads arise, society often defaults to the ‘long holidays’ argument, overlooking the daily pressures and relentless intensity of the school term.
-I remember how, during my teaching years, my body would finally succumb to illness as soon as the holidays began and I finally started to unwind.
+This headline trivialises the real challenges teachers face.
+When people discuss teacher workloads, they often fall back on the “long holidays” argument and ignore the relentless pressure and intensity of the school term.
+During my own teaching years, my body would always give in to illness as soon as the holidays began, only then could I finally start to relax.

 A personal perspective: my experience as a teacher